 The national trade association and voice of the herbal products industry

-AHPA's mission is to promote the responsible commerce of herbal products to ensure that consumers continue to enjoy informed access to a wide variety of safe herbal goods.
+AHPA’s Mission is to promote the responsible and sustainable commerce of herbal products to ensure that consumers have informed access to a wide variety of safe herbal goods.
 AHPA’s Vision is for high quality herbal products to be readily accessible to and broadly used by consumers.

 Learn more about AHPA and Member benefits >>

 Federal Regulatory Agencies — AHPA actively engages with the federal agencies and offices that regulate herbal and botanical products, including: